 Differential vertical movements should be expected for shallow type foundations at this site due to expansive soil conditions which were encountered.
 Differential vertical movements will be estimated for both the center lift and edge lift conditions for post-tensioned slab-on grade construction at this site.
 These movements were estimated using the procedures and criteria discussed in the Post-Tensioning Institute Manual entitled "Design of Post Tensioned Slabs-on-Ground-Third Edition Manual.
-The PTI parameters are evaluated for moisture content change of average to wet conditions.
-If PTI parameters are required for wider range of moisture content changes, please contact InTEC to recalculate the PTI parameters.
+Consistent moisture contents should be maintained around the building foundations.
 We recommend that the structural engineer consider the assumptions and limitations of the method while establishing minimum PTI design parameters for foundation system design to account for the relatively low Ym values produced when analyzing certain soil conditions.
-The estimated preliminary PTI parameters for the residential structures are provided in Table No. 6.
+The estimated preliminary PTI parameters for the residential structures are provided in Table No. 6 in the following page.